Overview

 Voyager Dashboards

 Voyager Dashboards are the organizational and administrative layer of Voyager.
-The Project Dashboard and the Manager Dashboard allow teams to search and structure projects, apply metadata, and manage access.
+The Project Dashboard and the Manager Dashboard allow teams to search and structure Projects, apply metadata, and manage access.